lliendo/Radar/docs/server-configuration.rst

   hostname.
 The last way to define hosts is using an IPv4 range.
 This is useful for example if you want to run the same checks on a set of hosts.
   Ranges are specified by its start, a hyphen and its end ip.
 The initial and ending hosts are included in the range.
+IPv6 addresses are also supported.

 * watch : This is a list of checks or check groups to be run on the monitored hosts.
 You only need to reference previously defined checks or check